Ensuring Personal Safety and Financial Stability

 Easy access to places to be unfaithful

-The country is littered with motels that are rented by the hour.
+The country is littered with watering holes that are storefronts for prostitution.
+Prostitution is legal here which draws sex workers from all over the America.
+Additionally, the locals use motels that are rented by the hour for their trysts.
 They come with drive-in garages that allow a car to pull in and then close the door so their car can’t be seen.
 Once inside the entrance to the room is open and a small dumb-waiter in the wall allows for payment.
 This, as a result, eliminates any personal contact with motel employees and witnesses.

 Why Costa Rica?